 Boeing is preparing to install a modified battery system for flight tests in a 787, hoping the FAA will approve its redesign plan by March 6 or earlier.
 However, even assuming the FAA's technical review team recommends that Administrator Michael Huerta give the go-ahead in the coming days, Boeing is steeling itself for a lengthy test and qualification period.
 Trial flights are likely to resume later this month, pending FAA approval, but regulators are emphasizing the need for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Readies 787 Test Plan Pending FAA Go-Ahead".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Readies 787 Test Plan Pending FAA Go-Ahead".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.